Pliny the Younger

-Pliny the Younger wrote hundreds of letters, of which 247 survive, and which are of great historical value.
+Pliny the Younger wrote hundreds of letters, of which 247 survived, and which are of some historical value.
+These include 121 official memoranda addressed to Emperor Trajan (reigned 98-117).
 Some are addressed to reigning emperors or to notables such as the historian Tacitus.
-Pliny served as an imperial magistrate under Trajan (reigned 98–117), and his letters to Trajan provide one of the few surviving records of the relationship between the imperial office and provincial governors.
+Pliny served as an imperial magistrate under Trajan, and his letters to Trajan provide one of the few surviving records of the relationship between the imperial office and provincial governors.

 Pliny rose through a series of civil and military offices, the cursus honorum.
 He was a friend of the historian Tacitus and might have employed the biographer Suetonius on his staff.
 Pliny also came into contact with other well-known men of the period, including the philosophers Artemidorus and Euphrates the Stoic, during his time in Syria.

 Background

 Childhood

 Pliny the Younger was born in Novum Comum (Como, Northern Italy) around 61 AD, the son of Lucius Caecilius Cilo, born there, and his wife Plinia Marcella, a sister of Pliny the Elder.
-He was the grandson of Senator and landowner Gaius Caecilius, revered his uncle, Pliny the Elder (who at this time was extremely famous around the Roman Empire because of his intelligence), and provided sketches of how his uncle worked on the Naturalis Historia.
+He was the grandson of Senator and landowner Gaius Caecilius, revered his uncle, who at this time was extremely famous around the Roman Empire because of his intelligence, and provided sketches of how his uncle worked on the Naturalis Historia.

 Cilo died at an early age when Pliny was still young.
 As a result, the boy probably lived with his mother.
 His guardian and preceptor in charge of his education was Lucius Verginius Rufus, famed for quelling a revolt against Nero in 68 AD.
 After being first tutored at home, Pliny went to Rome for further education.
 There he was taught rhetoric by Quintilian, a great teacher and author, and Nicetes Sacerdos of Smyrna.
 It was at this time that Pliny became closer to his uncle Pliny the Elder.
 When Pliny the Younger was 17 or 18 in 79 AD, his uncle Pliny the Elder died attempting to rescue victims of the Vesuvius eruption, and the terms of the Elder Pliny's will passed his estate to his nephew.
 In the same document, the younger Pliny was adopted by his uncle.
 As a result, Pliny the Younger changed his name from Gaius Caecilius Cilo to Gaius Plinius Caecilius Secundus (his official title was Gaius Plinius Luci filius Caecilius Secundus).